Drakiat/drakiat.github.io/_posts/2025-12-19-Turning-A-Motorized-Mount-Smart.md

 ```
 <p><img src="/images/wiring.png" alt="Wiring photo" /></p>
 <br>
-Please note that your CC1101 may have different pinout than mine.
+Wiring it up was straightforward, though I should note that other CC1101 might have a different pinout than mine since there are multiple versions of the circuit.

 ## Signal Capture and Replay

-After much trial and error with CircuitPython and MicroPython to replay the signal, I was not able to get the ASK/OOK signals from the Dooya remote to trigger the device, I mostly used resources from [this repo](https://github.com/unixb0y/CPY-CC1101) which let met transmit strings, but I did not find a way to replay my remote's signal.
+The real challenge began with signal replay.
+I spent hours tinkering with CircuitPython and MicroPython, trying to mimic the ASK/OOK signals from the Dooya remote, but nothing worked.
+I drew from resources in [this repo](https://github.com/unixb0y/CPY-CC1101), which helped with transmitting strings and confirm that the module was working fine, but replaying the exact remote signal eluded me.

-[This article](https://www.elektroda.com/news/news4157129.html) seemed promising, in which they used an ESP32 with ESPHome in order to capture and replay the Dooya signals.
+I stumbled upon [this article](https://www.elektroda.com/news/news4157129.html), where they used an ESP32 with ESPHome to capture and replay Dooya signals.
 However, I did not want to install Home Assistant on my setup.
-It was nonetheless interesting to see the libraries they were using, in particular **RadioLib**.

-RadioLib is a powerful library meant for ESP32 and Arduinos, but as it turns out is also compatible with Raspberry Pi Picos!
+Still, it introduced me to **RadioLib**, a versatile library for ESP32 and Arduino boards.

-[This discussion on the RadioLib repo](https://github.com/jgromes/RadioLib/discussions/842) was very helpful in getting the initial setup with it.
-I was able to use these snippet of code to transmit signals, and then see them on my Flipper.
+To my surprise, RadioLib also works with Raspberry Pi Picos!
+[This discussion on the RadioLib repo](https://github.com/jgromes/RadioLib/discussions/842) was very useful for getting started.
+With some code snippets, I could transmit signals and verify them on my Flipper.

-## Implementation

-Using RadioLib, I decided to make my project as follows:

--A function that captures raw signals for 5 seconds
+Building on that, I created a function to capture raw signals over 5 seconds.
+I'd press a button on the remote, and the code would print an array of edges via serial for copying and transmitting.
 ```cpp
 void captureRaw(uint32_t captureMs) {
 int16_t st = radio.receiveDirectAsync();